blekenbleu/MIDIio/README.md

   but (unlike SimHub's) from **only the single configured MIDI device**.
 - Unconfigured CCs for this device can be sorted by monitoring `CCin` in SimHub **Available properties**.
 - SimHub bundles vJoy DLL v2.2.2.0, while [vJoy driver v2.1.9.1 is available](https://sourceforge.net/projects/vjoystick/).
-- This plugin NO interactive interface window.
+- This plugin has NO interactive user interface.
     - to configure this plugin, edit [`NCalcScripts\MIDIio.ini`](blob/main/NCalcScripts/MIDIio.ini), which goes in `SimHub\NCalcScripts\` folder
     - **check [System log](docs/SimHub.txt) for MIDI and/or vJoy related messages:**
       ![log messages](docs/log.png)